DripDropz/onchain-voting/README.md

 - **SundaeSwap**: The team at SundaeSwap has been hard at work on their own version of on-chain governance using Merkle Tree roll-ups to the blockchain to provide vote auditability.
   - More information available at: [https://services.sundaeswap.finance/](https://services.sundaeswap.finance/)
-- **Votaire**: The team at Votaire has created a simple and easy to use voting platform that is open and available today to all ecosystem participants.
-This platform was built out as an expansion to the earlier work performed by members of the DripDropz Team, the Votaire Team, and other community participants on behalf of SPOCRA.
+- **Voteaire**: The team at Voteaire has created a simple and easy to use voting platform that is open and available today to all ecosystem participants.
+This platform was built out as an expansion to the earlier work performed by members of the DripDropz Team, the Voteaire Team, and other community participants on behalf of SPOCRA.
   - Platform Available at: [https://voteaire.io](https://voteaire.io).
   - Github: [https://github.com/voteaire/voteaire-onchain-spec/](https://github.com/voteaire/voteaire-onchain-spec/)
 - **SPOCRA**: The Stake Pool Operators Collective Representation Assemble (SPOCRA) conducted the very first on-chain voting